Anthony (character)

 Anthony is a Raj comics character.
 The character and the plot is inspired by The Crow, created by James O'Barr.

 Origin

 Anthony was a great singer and his album "Crow Sangeet" (Crow Music) became very popular all over the world.
-He was murdered by jealousy and later resurrected by nature itself.
-Now he is undead and as long as his soul is out of his body, his corpse lies motionless, but his corpse was possessed several times by numerous enemies including Count Dracula.
+He was murdered by jealousy and later resurrected by nature itself. he is now alive and as long as his soul is out of his body, his corpse lies motionless, but his corpse was possessed several times by numerous enemies including Count Dracula.

 Plot summary

 The late Anthony Gonsalvez, a young music enthusiast, composed an original album entitled "Crow Music".
 This album became very popular, much to the dismay of his competitors.
 He was tortured to death by his rivals.
 He is fondly remembered by his wife Julia and daughter Maria and his pet crow Prince still sits on his tombstone to mourn his death.

 Whenever innocent people are subjected to injustice, Prince cries out, loud and shrill, in the graveyard.
 The air trembles, the clouds thunder, lightning flashes, and the dead man Anthony rises out of his grave to render the justice.